So you want to talk about… coming off the pill

 How will I feel after coming off the birth control pill?

-Hormonal contraception can impact on your mood, so logically coming off the birth control may change how you feel.
+Hormonal contraception can impact on your mood (positively or negatively), so coming off the birth control may change how you feel.
 Some people start the pill to help with their mood.
 The combined pill can help with PMS (pre-menstrual syndrome) and PMDD (pre-menstrual dysphoric disorder) and so coming off the pill may lead to a worsening of these symptoms.
 On the other hand, others have reported a negative impact on their mood when using the combined pill that has improved when stopping.

 Will coming off birth control affect my skin?

-One of the common reasons women like using the combined pill is the beneficial effect it has in improving your skin.
+One of the common reasons women use the combined pill is to improve your skin.
 In fact, it is often used by doctors as a treatment for acne.
 Some people find on stopping their combined pill that their acne or spots return or worsen initially, as their skin is no longer benefitting from the oestrogen effects of the combined pill.
 Read more about the impact of birth control on acne here.

 Other contraceptive options